Rob Sand: Investigations and audits

-In 2024, an investigation took place at the University of Iowa's Department of Physics and Astronomy's Machine Shop due to Brian Busch depositing $943,634.97 into his personal account instead of the university's accounts.
+In 2024, an investigation took place at the University of Iowa's Department of Physics and Astronomy's Machine Shop after Brian Busch deposited $943,634.97 into his personal account instead of the university's accounts.
 It was also revealed that he possibly diverted money from the university to his own business.
 Busch was fired after being placed on paid administrative leave from 2021 to 2024.
 He was then arrested on charges of "First Degree Theft, Tampering with Records, Ongoing Criminal Conduct and First Degree Fraudulent Practice."

-In January 2025, Sand concluded an investigation that found over $425,000 was misspent, from 2015 to 2022, by Children and Families of Iowa administrator Jodi Spargur-Tate, with $324,586 been taken by her directly while another $100,000 was distributed to her family.
+In January 2025, Sand concluded an investigation that found over $425,000 was misspent, from 2015 to 2022, by Children and Families of Iowa administrator Jodi Spargur-Tate, with $324,586 taken by her directly and $100,000 distributed to her family.
 The Children and Families of Iowa is funded by the United States Department of Labor and administered by Iowa Workforce Development (IWD).
 IWD asked the auditor's office to initiate the special investigation, after initially being investigated by Children and Families of Iowa.
-No charges have been filed yet, but the findings in the investigation were given to the Polk County Sheriff’s Office, Iowa Division of Criminal Investigation, the Polk County Attorney’s Office and the Iowa Attorney General’s Office.
+No charges have been filed, but the findings were given to the Polk County Sheriff’s Office, Iowa Division of Criminal Investigation, the Polk County Attorney’s Office, and the Iowa Attorney General’s Office.

-In May 2025, Conesville Mayor Tom Van Auken and City Clerk Carol Zuniga raised concerns about a former clerk, Yamira Martinez, misusing funds of $127,000 and asked that the Muscatine County Sheriff's Office investigate.
+In May 2025, Conesville Mayor Tom Van Auken and City Clerk Carol Zuniga raised concerns about a former clerk, Yamira Martinez, misusing $127,000 and asked that the Muscatine County Sheriff's Office investigate.
 After the Sheriff began investigating, the city additionally asked for an audit from the State Auditor.
 In June 2025, Sand concluded that investigation.
 Martinez was arrested by the Muscatine County Sheriff's Office for "two counts of ongoing criminal conduct, two counts of theft, and two counts related to forgery and fraud."